emmanuelmoon/BooleanRetrieval/README.md

 - tkinter
 - pickle
 - re
+- nltk

-These packages come by default in the latest python versions.
+All packages except nltk come by default in the latest python versions.
-It also needs **nltk** to run but I've added a cell in the python notebook to install it.
+I've added a cell in the python notebook to install nltk.

 ```bash
 pip install nltk
 ```

-## Run
+## Running queries

 In order to perform search.
 1. Run the "RunQueries.ipynb" in a jupyter notebook environment
-1. Run all cells from top to bottom for it to work.
+2. Run all cells from top to bottom for it to work.
+3. Add proximity or boolean queries in their respective input boxes.